 This pricing model works for many different SaaS companies, but it may be particularly useful for software products that involve frequent API calls and data usage.

-How to choose a subscription-based pricing model for your business
+How to choose the right pricing strategy for your subscription business model

 When choosing between different pricing models, you need to consider internal and external elements: Your costs, your competition, and what appeals to your customers, just to name a few.